Everything you need to know about getting a Shareholder Agreement on Goodlawyer: pricing, scope of work, benefits, and frequently asked questions.

 Pricing and Scope

-Where customization efforts exceed the "basic" threshold, the Shareholder Agreement moves to the Complex tier outlined below.
+Where customization efforts exceed the above scope, the service moves to the custom tier outlined below.

-Includes all service elements from the Basic Tier.
-Inclusion of any of the below criteria will make a matter 'complex':
+Inclusion of any of the below criteria will make a matter custom:

 What is the process?